Pearsall, Texas: Geography

 According to the United States Census Bureau, Pearsall has a total area of 15.4 km2, of which 0.04 km2, or 0.27%, is covered by water.

-In 2003, Pearsall annexed the unincorporated neighborhood of West Pearsall, increasing the population of the town by about 350 people.
+In 2003, Pearsall annexed the unincorporated neighborhood of West Pearsall, increasing the population of the town by approximately 350 people.

 Climate

 The climate in this area is characterized by hot, humid summers and generally mild to cool winters.
 According to the Köppen climate classification, Pearsall has a humid subtropical climate, Cfa on climate maps.

 Demographics

 2020 census

 As of the 2020 United States census, there were 7,325 people, 2,599 households, and 1,845 families residing in the city.